BOOKS & THEIR STORIES

 Was Old Al’s death an accident?

-Was something sinister afoot?
+Is something more sinister afoot?

 Was about his gold?
-Is it stashed?
+Where's it stashed?

 Secret ingredients in Augusta’s Special Tea?